dmcqueen/wine-ai/README.md

 The `default` and `default_2` profiles rely purely on text ranking, using BM25 or Vespa's `nativeRank` respectively.
-The `vector` profiles combine nearest‑neighbor similarity on `description_vector` with the text score, while `vector_2` adds a second‑phase rerank that computes the dot product between the query and document embeddings.
+The `vector` profiles combine nearest‑neighbor similarity on `description_vector` with the nativeRank text score.

 ### Selecting a rank profile
 In the `bin/get_wines.sh` script